ryan-aldred/Meta-React-Challenge-Question/README.md

-My approach to the challenge proposed in
+My approach to the challenge proposed in this video, before I watched their solution

 - https://www.youtube.com/watch?v=pOGB0u7qI2M